 a reduction in overall treatment costs because of fewer delays and complications.

 2.7 Current options for catheter securement include adhesive devices (such as StatLock and Grip-Lok), steri-strips, tape and sutures (stitches).

 2.8 NICE has not produced guidance on securing catheters for central venous access.
-The NICE guideline on infection control recommends that the skin at and around the catheter insertion site is cleaned with chlorhexidine gluconate in 70% alcohol and allowed to air dry during dressing changes.
+The NICE guideline on healthcare-associated infections recommends that the skin at and around the catheter insertion site is cleaned with chlorhexidine gluconate in 70% alcohol and allowed to air dry during dressing changes.
 The insertion site should be covered by a sterile transparent semipermeable membrane dressing which should be changed every 7 days or sooner if the dressing is no longer intact or moisture collects under it.

 2.10 The US Infusion Nursing Society's Infusion Standards of Practice (2016) refers to engineered stabilisation devices such as SecurAcath and StatLock.
 It suggests that these types of devices should be considered for securing catheters.
 It also says that engineered stabilisation devices promote consistent practice among clinicians, reduce catheter movement that can lead to complications, reduce the number of interruptions needed for infusion therapy, and may lower costs of care.
 The document suggests that tape or sutures should be avoided because they are not as effective as engineered stabilisation devices, based on good quality evidence from randomised controlled trials.
 The document also states that users should be aware of the risk of medical adhesive-related skin injury with the use of adhesive-based engineered stabilisation devices.